Who Qualifies for TAVI1

 • An echocardiogram to take pictures of your heart

-• Other diagnostic tests which can be explored in our FAQs section
+• Other diagnostic tests which can be explored in our FAQs section6

-Make sure you speak to your cardiologist and/or Heart Team about your treatment options and life goals, as your preference and wished will help decide your treatment.
+Make sure you speak to your cardiologist and/or Heart Team about your treatment options and life goals, as your preference and wishes will help decide your treatment.

 It's important not to delay your treatment.
 Ask your doctor about your treatment options

 If you're experiencing symptoms like breathlessness and chest pain, it's important to talk to your doctor.
-Without treatment, up to 50% of patients with severe aortic stenosis will die within an average of 2 years after symptoms appear.2
+Without treatment, survival rates are as low as 50% at 2 years.5

 TAVR discussion guide